 First, ensure Bluetooth is enabled on your PC and open the Bluetooth interface.
 On Windows 10, head to Settings > Devices > Bluetooth > Add Bluetooth or other device > Bluetooth.
 On Windows 7, head to Control Panel > Hardware and Sound > Add a device.

 Next, get your controller.
-If you’re using Joy-Con controller, disconnect them from the Switch or the Joy-Con grip first.
+If you’re using Joy-Con controllers, disconnect them from the Switch or the Joy-Con grip first.
 Long-press the “Sync” button, which you’ll find located between the SL and SR buttons on the Joy-Con.
 The lights next to the Sync button will begin to blink.

 If you’re using a Pro Controller, you’ll find the “Sync” button at the top of the controller, to the left of the USB-C charging plug.
 Long-press it.